BoredVoidAter/Algorhythm/README.md

     *   **Interactive Snippet Previews**: Engage with front-end code snippets (HTML, CSS, JavaScript) directly within the feed through live, sandboxed previews for UI components, animations, and data visualizations.
     *   **User-Curated Collections**: Create and manage public 'Collections' of related snippets from various creators (e.g., 'Advanced React Patterns', 'CSS Animation Tricks'), which can be shared and followed by others.
     *   **Real-time Notification Center**: Stay updated with a dedicated notification panel for likes, new comments, replies, new followers, and code forks.
+    *   **Private Direct Messaging**: Implement a real-time, one-on-one chat system allowing users to send private messages to each other.
+This feature will include a dedicated inbox and notification alerts for new messages, fostering direct collaboration, mentorship, and community building.
     *   **Coding Challenges:** Participate in weekly challenges to test your skills and see how others tackle the same problem.
     *   **Community Forks:** See a snippet you can improve or want to experiment with?
 "Fork" it, add your spin, and share it with the community.
     *   **Personalized Recommendations:** Our custom algorithm learns what you love—be it JavaScript animations, Python data science, or Rust performance hacks—and personalizes your feed.